Linen Mat - Wheel - Block Bundle

 Bundle your favorite mat with the props you use most.

 Our Cork Yoga blocks are made with fast growing, renewable cork.
 The natural texture provides traction, and rounded edges make it comfortable for supported poses.
-This is a great choice for eco-minded people and has been a favorite of yogis for years.

 - Dense, strong cork provides reliable support